 There are literally tons of different flavors to choose from.
 All of the flavors contain way too much sodium for canines and should not be given to them as a treat. (source)

 Just to be safe, I would avoid giving your dog any human jerky at all.
+You should never feed your Pug bacon, sausage, hot dogs as they are very bad for dogs.

 What To Do If My Dog Ate Beef Jerky?